Rex Ronan: Experimental Surgeon

-Rex Ronan: Experimental Surgeon is an educational action video game developed by Sculptured Software and published by Raya Systems for the Super Nintendo Entertainment System.
+Rex Ronan: Experimental Surgeon is a 1994 educational action game developed by Sculptured Software and published by Raya Systems for the Super Nintendo Entertainment System (SNES).
 The game teaches players about the hazards of smoking tobacco cigarettes.
 The initial development of the game received support from the US Agency for Healthcare Research and Quality.
 It is a part of educational video game series from Raya that includes Captain Novolin, Packy and Marlon and Bronkie the Bronchiasaurus.

-Gameplay and plot
+Gameplay and premise

 Jake Westboro is a man with it all: a beautiful wife and child, a large house in the suburbs, and the massively-paying position of a major CEO for the Blackburn Tobacco Company.
 As a result of smoking since he was 15, however, Jake is now dying from the effects of the cigarettes that he once sold.
-An experimental surgeon, Rex Ronan, volunteers to shrink himself and a craft down to near-microscopic size, so he can travel inside of Jake's body and fight his various diseases; removing tar, nicotine, precancerous cells, and other deadly health hazards.
-However, the tobacco company are concerned that if Jake survives, he will speak to the world about the hazards of tobacco and accordingly ruin their business; so they secretly place microbots inside him en-masse in an attempt to stop Ronan from treating him.
+An experimental surgeon, Rex Ronan, volunteers to shrink himself and a craft down to near-microscopic size, so he can travel inside of Jake's body and fight his various diseases; removing tar, leukoplakia, precancerous cells, plaque, a blood clot and nicotine.
+However, the tobacco company are concerned that, if Jake survives, he will speak to the world about the hazards of tobacco and accordingly ruin their business, so they secretly place microbots inside him en-masse in an attempt to stop Ronan from treating him.
 If Ronan dies from the evil killbots sent by the company, then so does the patient, Jake.